Not satisfied with the size and/or shape of your breasts? Then a breast augmentation may be an excellent solution for you.

 Safe breast implants

 A breast augmentation by fitting silicone implants is a reliable and common procedure.
 Apart from increasing the size of the breasts, it makes them firmer and gives them more volume.
-We only work with safe brands of breast implants: Natrelle and Mentor.
-Both the shaped and rounded Natrelle and Mentor implants are filled with a cohesive gel.
+We only work with safe brands of breast implants: Mentor.
+Both the shaped and rounded Mentor implants are filled with a cohesive gel.
 This gel has a number of benefits.
 It ensures that the breasts feel natural when touched.
 And more importantly, if, say, the implants are cut in two, there is no risk of the silicone leaking.
 The implants have undergone thorough scientific testing to demonstrate their high level of safety.

 If your breasts are too droopy, you may also consider a breast uplift.
 A breast uplift can also be combined with a breast augmentation.
 Another increasingly popular option is to combine a breast augmentation with a tummy tuck.
 This combination is also referred to as a mommy makeover.
 Simply ask your plastic surgeon about these options.